Turkish Breakfast Guide: Foods, Culture & Where to Eat

 Beyaz Peynir (White Cheese)

 The cornerstone of Turkish breakfast, beyaz peynir is a soft, white cheese similar to feta but milder and creamier.
-It's made from sheep's or cow's milk and has a clean, tangy flavor that pairs perfectly with fresh bread and tomatoes.
+It's made from sheep's or cow's milk and has a clean, tangy flavor that pairs well with fresh bread and tomatoes.

 Regional Cheese Specialties